pheelwell/pheelwell-garden/src/site/notes/🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Ergon.md

 # History:

-The city was founded by resourceful settlers who discovered Zarinesh's Hand in their search for water.
+The city was founded by resourceful settlers who discovered [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Zarinesh's Hand\|Zarinesh's Hand]] in their search for water.
 Over time, the settlement grew into a thriving metropolis as more people sought refuge from the harsh desert environment.

 # Culture and Religion: